Awaitingprof/Spotify_data/README.md

 # Spotify audio tracks (1998-2020)
 Spotify is a digital music, podcast, and video service that gives access to millions of songs and other content all over the world.
+This analysis is mainly to give insight on the songs, music genres, and artists that dominated Spotify from 1998 to 2019.
 This dataset was gotten from Kaggle.
-It consists of songs, music genres, and artists that dominated Spotify from 1998 to 2019.

 ## Methodology
 ### Data cleaning